DefaultValue/docker_infrastructure/Readme.md

 - remove `host.docker.internal:172.17.0.1`

-## Security ##
+## Security disclaimer ##

 Important!
 We aim to make local development easy and keep every environment separated from each other.
-Maintaining native Docker containers should make it possible to use containers with any delivery/deployment system and keep the things consistent. though, as you can see, all applications use the same database containers and work in the same network.
+Maintaining native Docker containers should make it possible to use containers with any delivery/deployment system and keep the things consistent.
 You can get some ideas from here and create own infrastructures.
-But do not try using this infrastructure 'as is' in production!
+Do not try using this infrastructure 'as is' in production!